-Work continued during the first half of 2014 on updating the resource estimate to incorporate results from later drill holes not included previously.
-Also the main veins were re-strung to incorporate the new drill data and accommodate the revised cut-off grade and minimum mining width parameters.
+Work continued during 2014 on updating the resource estimate to incorporate results from later drill holes not available previously.
+The main veins were re-strung to incorporate the new drill data and accommodate the revised cut-off grade and minimum mining width parameters.
 Importantly, the Joshua and Kearney drill intersects were strung to individual historic channels, this time consuming process has incorporated all of the available assay data in order to make a more informed assessment of grade continuity and vein geometry.
-The improved statistical assessment is expected to allow some category upgrading in that portion of the resource affected.
-Based upon the updated technical analysis, work is also well advanced on finalising a revised NI 43-101 report.
-The work includes the delineation of mining reserves, the completion of a detailed mining plan, mining schedule and comprehensive cost estimates, based upon underground working of the Joshua and Kearney veins.
+Based upon this updated technical analysis work continued on finalising a revised NI 43-101 report which included the delineation of mining reserves, the completion of a detailed mining plan, mining schedule and comprehensive cost estimates, based upon underground working of the Joshua and Kearney veins.

-Subsequent to June 30, 2014 Galantas reported on the revised updated estimate of gold resources together with a Preliminary Economic Assessment (PEA) update (see press release dated July 28, 2014).
+During the third quarter 2014 Galantas reported a revised updated estimate of gold resources together with a Preliminary Economic Assessment (PEA) update (see press release dated July 28, 2014).
 The revised estimate of resources is in compliance with the Pan European Reporting Code (PERC), Canadian Institute of Mining, Metallurgy and Petroleum (CIM) standards and Canadian National Instrument (NI) 43-101 and is summarised below.

-RESOURCE ESTIMATE : GALANTAS 2014 CUT-OFF 2 g/t Au Increase over
+RESOURCE RESOURCE ESTIMATE : GALANTAS 2014

+CUT-OFF 2 g/t Au over GAL 2013

 RESOURCE TONNES GRADE Au Ozs report

 CATEGORY (Au g/t)

 MEASURED 138,241 7.24 32,202 55%

 INDICATED 679,992 6.78 147,784 21.4%

 INFERRED 1,373,879 7.71 341,123 15.4%